LizardByte/Sunshine/docs/source/about/third_party_packages.rst

 Third Party Packages
 ====================

 ..
-Warning:: These packages are not maintained by SunshineStream.
+Danger:: These packages are not maintained by SunshineStream.
 Use at your own risk.

 AUR (Arch Linux User Repository)
 --------------------------------